samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 As long as this weapon is within your reach and you are attuned to it, you and allies within 30 feet of you gain the following benefits.

 ***Alarm.*** The weapon magically awakens each subject who is sleeping naturally when combat begins.
-This benefit doesn’t wake a subject from magically induced sleep.
+This benefit doesn't wake a subject from magically induced sleep.

 ***Supernatural Readiness.*** Each subject has Advantage on its Initiative rolls.